PanagiotisKots/HTTP-SERVER/README.md

 ### Description

-This project is an advanced HTTP server written in C for Linux.
+This project is a simple HTTP server written in C for Linux.
 It supports multithreading to handle multiple client connections simultaneously and provides a command-line interface for server management.
-The server can be started, paused, resumed, and stopped through a user-friendly menu.
+The server can be started, paused, resumed, and stopped through an easy and user-friendly menu.
 Additionally, it includes signal handling to gracefully stop the server using SIGINT or SIGTERM.

 <br>

-Features
+### Features

     Multithreading: Each client connection is handled in a separate thread.
     Signal Handling: Gracefully stops the server on SIGINT or SIGTERM.
     Command Line Interface: Provides a menu to control the server.
     Mutex Locking: Ensures thread-safe operations on server state.

-Requirements
+### Requirements

     GCC (GNU Compiler Collection)
-    POSIX Threads (pthread)

-Compilation
+### Compilation

 To compile the server, run the following command in your terminal:

-sh

-gcc advanced_http_server.c -o advanced_http_server -pthread
+gcc advanced_http_server.c -o advanced_http_server

-Usage
+### Usage

 After compiling the server, you can run the executable:

-sh

-./advanced_http_server
+sudo ./advanced_http_server

 You will be presented with a menu to control the server:

-markdown

---- Simple HTTP Server Menu ---
+# --- Simple HTTP Server Menu ---
-1. Start Server
+## 1. Start Server
-2. Pause Server
+## 2. Pause Server
-3. Resume Server
+## 3. Resume Server
-4. Stop Server
+## 4. Stop Server
-5. Exit
+## 5. Exit
-Select an option:
+## Select an option:

-Options
+### Options

     Start Server: Starts the HTTP server and listens for incoming connections on port 8080.
     Pause Server: Pauses the server, temporarily stopping it from accepting new connections.